 Motors and engines with moving parts create sound profiles that change if something is going wrong.
 It’s an early warning system.
 By the time humans hear the change, it generally is too late to avoid a disruption.
 IoT-based sensors can monitor those sound vibrations for minute changes and send an alert well before a problem.
 That can enable the vehicle to be fixed or taken out of service before a breakdown.

 Another potential use case is vehicle servicing.
 Instead of systematically taking vehicles off the road for maintenance, the IoT enables servicing to happen on an as-needed basis.
 This allows healthy vehicles to stay on the road longer and those with problems to be serviced even if they still have time before their regular maintenance period.

 More Efficient Driving — and Smart Cities

 IoT can help drivers do better.
 The most obvious way is by monitoring their speed.
 More subtly, the rate at which drivers accelerate and the brake is a factor in fuel consumption.
 The amount of fuel saved by one instance of efficient acceleration or braking is tiny, of course.
 But retraining drivers means that the impact would be multiplied by the hundreds of times per shift they speed up and slow down and multiplied again by the number of vehicles on the road.
 It adds up to great savings.

 In the even broader picture, fleet management IoT enabling technology will fit into smart cities.
-Ambulances, utility vehicles, and other fleets must coordinate with municipalities to ensure that things are running smoothly.
-The IoT will be at the center of this communications.
+Ambulances, utility vehicles, and other fleets must coordinate with municipalities to run smoothly.
+The IoT will be at the center of this communication.

-The bottom line is a very simple one: Fleet management is one of the biggest line items on some companies’ budgets/ The IoT can help reduce its costs and increase its efficiency in many ways.
+The bottom line is straightforward: Fleet management is one of the biggest line items on some companies’ budgets/ The IoT can help reduce its costs and increase its efficiency in many ways.